In the footsteps of St. Paul

 Proceed to the Grand Master’s Palace which was built in 1574.
 It contains portraits of Grand Masters, European monarchs and Presidents of Malta and other works of art.
 In the Tapestry Chamber hangs a unique collection of Gobelin Tapestries.
 Many of the State Apartments are decorated with friezes depicting episodes from the history of the Order.

 Visit the Church of St. Paul’s Shipwreck.
 This church is situated in St Paul’s Street in Valletta.
+The church displays the relic of the right wrist-bone of St. Paul, and part of the column from San Paolo alle Tre Fontane, on which the saint was beheaded in Rome.
 The first church was built in 1609.
 Grandmaster Lascaris had paid for the building of the church.
 The facade in Baroque style was finished in 1885.
 It has two belfries and seven bells.
 The decorations were done by the Maltese sculptor Antonio Busuttil.
 Under the belfries are two statues of Saints Peter and Paul both by Vincenzo de Candia.
 In the middle is a statue of Our Lady.
 The frescoes of the vault and also the pictures in the apses and choir are all the work of the Roman painter Attilio Palombi.
 The pictures in the vault show episodes in the life of St. Paul.
 The organ dates back to the 17th century and is one of the oldest organs in Malta.

 The church has eight chapels and contains forty grave-stones made of marble and mosaic.
 This church is rich in silver, with silver altar facades, candlesticks and lamps which were given to the church over the years.
 The treasures in this church cannot be compared with any other church in Malta.
 In the sacristy is a portrait of Grandmaster Manoel de Vilhena by Antoine de Favray, amongst other portraits of Grandmasters and Popes connected with the history of the church.